Inducing Group Fairness in Prompt-Based Language Model Decisions: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have shown impressive performance across tasks and are now being deployed across many high-stakes applications such as financial \cite{wu2023bloomberggpt} or medical \cite{singhal2023large} domains.
-In particular, zero-shot LLM-based classifiers \cite{wei2022finetuned, anil2023palm} have been shown to achieve state-of-the-art performance on several natural language classification benchmarks and are being widely adopted for decision making.
-More recently, such classifiers are even used as a reward signal to align the model to AI Feedback \cite{bai2022constitutional}.
-Hence, it is important to investigate the fairness of such classifiers to different demographics.
+Language models (LMs) have shown impressive performance across many tasks and are now being deployed across high-stakes applications such as financial \cite{wu2023bloomberggpt} or medical \cite{singhal2023large} domains.
+In particular, zero-shot LM-based classifiers \cite{wei2022finetuned, anil2023palm} have achieved state-of-the-art performance on several natural language classification benchmarks and are being widely adopted for decision making.
+More recently, such classifiers are leveraged as a reward signal to align models with AI feedback \cite{bai2022constitutional}.
+Hence, it is important to ask: {\em How fair are the classification decisions made by LMs?}

-While LLMs have been broadly studied in the generative case for diversity, stereotypes, gender bias, and toxicity \cite{ nadeem-etal-2021-stereoset, liang2021towards, deshpande-etal-2023-toxicity,lahoti-etal-2023-improving}, their fairness in classification problems remains under-explored.
-In this paper, we investigate specifically if zero-shot and few-shot classifiers satisfy group fairness notions such as Equality of Opportunity (EO)~\cite{hardt2016equality}, measured as the difference of false positive rates (FPR) between demographic groups.

-Not surprisingly, we find that the prompted zero-shot LLM-based classifiers demonstrate a significant gap in FPR across multiple demographic groups, with Muslim and Jewish groups having 89\% and 48\% higher FPR as compared to the Christian group in the Civil Comments toxicity detection benchmark ~\cite{borkan2019nuanced}.
-The gap is further increased when we compare few-shot prompting based LLM classifiers with Muslim and Jewish groups having 124\% and 71\% more FPR compared to the majority group.
+In this paper, we consider two classes of LM-based classifiers: (i) prompted (``out-of-the-box'') LM classifiers and (ii) trained classifiers on top of last-layer embeddings extracted from an LM.
+We first assess whether these LM-based classifiers satisfy a widely adopted classifier group fairness notion called equal opportunity (EO)~\cite{hardt2016equality, prost2020mitigating}.
+EO is measured as the difference between the false positive rates (FPR) of different demographic groups, where negative outcome is considered an advantaged class.
+For example, consider a toxicity detection classifier where being labeled as toxic leads to some content moderation policy.
+It is therefore desirable for content from all demographics to be falsely marked as toxic with an equal rate.
+We find that prompted LM classifiers demonstrate a significant gap in FPR across multiple demographic groups in the Civil Comments toxicity detection benchmark ~\cite{borkan2019nuanced}, with Muslim and Jewish groups having 89\% and 48\% higher FPR as compared to the Christian group.
+The gap is further increased when we compare embedding-based classifiers with Muslim and Jewish groups having 124\% and 71\% more FPR compared to the majority group.

-Fairness mitigation for LLM-based classifiers is challenging due to lack of access to pretraining data and procedures.
-In addition, little to no fine tuning is usually done in zero-shot and few-shot classification tasks, which makes it hard to remediate through standard fairness remediation techniques for classifier fairness~\cite{hort2022bia}.